 There are always a variety of ways to add a standing desk to your RV.
 You can purchase adjustable standing desks that fit into any space or buy a more budget-friendly version and put it on a countertop.

 4. Commandeer the Dinette

 Most RVs, regardless of their size, have a simple dinette that might be reminiscent of a cheap restaurant table.
-If you’re up for renovating a little, you can remove that dinette and convert it into a RV workstation.
-There are plenty of examples of bar kitchen islands with drop-leafs, sitting space, cabinets and drawers.
+If you’re up for renovating a little, you can remove that dinette and convert it into an RV workstation.
+There are plenty of examples of bar kitchen islands with drop-leafs, sitting space, cabinets, and drawers.

 Optionally, you can opt to upgrade your dinette and find booths with storage to keep your work materials.
 Then, you can set up your computer and have everything already there when you need it.

 Sometimes, you are going to need to be a bit unconventional.
 The most obvious spaces might not be the best ones.
 Case in point: Look to your beds.
 If any of the mattresses flip upwards for storage, you can use that to place a collapsible table and anchor it in.
 This means you take nothing away from the current floor space, so you can pull up a chair and work comfortably.

 That under-the-bed storage is also ideal for storing work materials, particularly screens and recording gear for bloggers.